eduardagoulart/data_engineer/README.md

     - year

 ```
-<strong>Implementation:</strong> To implement this method I take the
+Implementation: To implement this method I take the
 request string (in the URL),
 and filter all database info so that
 the query returns all information that matches the request string/query.